adulu-bang/NetStream-Caravel/README.md

    A key builder module constructs a lookup key from the extracted metadata, which is used for rule matching.

 - **Rule Matching Engine**
-   The generated key is matched against a programmable rule table (TCAM-based rule maatching is done) , enabling fast, parallel classification of packets based on pre-defined policies.
+   The generated key is matched against a programmable rule table (TCAM-based rule matching is done) , enabling fast, parallel classification of packets based on pre-defined policies.

 - **Action Engine**
    Based on the matched rule, an action is selected from an action memory.
 Eamples of supported actions include forwarding, dropping, tagging, or modifying packet metadata.